 If the supervening event does not frustrate the contract, the party required to perform (and hasn't) is in breach of contract.

-That breach of contract will be a repudiatory breach of contract.
+That breach of contract will probably be a repudiatory breach of contract.

-That’s because the contract probably has not been performed in accordance with its terms, because the frustrating event prevented it.
+That’s because the contract probably has not been performed in accordance with its terms: the frustrating event prevented it.

 Why is termination by frustration limited?Contracts are serious business, in this sense.

-It sets up expectations for both parties.
+Contract sets up expectations on both sides of the deal.
 Each party promises to do something, in exchange for the promise of the other.
 The parties have imposed upon the contract upon themselves.

 Legal Policy of Frustration